pachterlab/kallistobustools/documentation.md

 ```
 No gene names and no Ensembl version:
 ```
 ENSMUST00000162897      ENSMUSG00000051951
 ENSMUST00000159265      ENSMUSG00000051951
 ENSMUST00000161581      ENSMUSG00000089699
 ENSMUST00000194643      ENSMUSG00000102343
 ```
 No gene names and with Ensembl version:
 ```
 ENSMUST00000162897.1      ENSMUSG00000051951
 ENSMUST00000159265.2      ENSMUSG00000051951
 ENSMUST00000161581.1      ENSMUSG00000089699
 ENSMUST00000194643.1      ENSMUSG00000102343
 ```

-6. Running `kallisto` and `bustools`: once the read 1 and read 2 fastqs, thte kallisto index, and the transcript-to-gene files are ready, the count matrix can be generated with just a few commands; See the [getting started](https://www.kallistobus.tools/getting_started) tutorial.
-A detailed description of each file you should have at each step is provided at the [Getting Started Explained](https://www.kallistobus.tools/getting_started_explained.html) page.
+6. Running `kallisto` and `bustools`: once the read 1 and read 2 fastqs, thte kallisto index, and the transcript-to-gene files are ready, the count matrix can be generated with just a few commands; See the [getting started](https://colab.research.google.com/github/pachterlab/kallistobustools/blob/master/notebooks/kb_standard.ipynb) tutorial.

 7. Enjoy your pre-processed data!
 The [tutorials page](https://www.kallistobus.tools/tutorials) contains examples of how to parse BUS files and/or count matrices for downstream analysis.